 - Exposure to expertise derived from other industries and sectors.

-- Provision of specific technical skills that are non-existent or in short supply in-house, and often the transfer of such skills to in-house staff.
+- Provision of specific technical skills that are non-existent or in short supply in-house, and often the transfer of such skills to in-house staff and avoid recruiting an underused specialist who will probably leave.

-- Change management skills enhanced by the consultant’s position as independent and objective.
+- Change management skills enhanced by the consultant’s position as independent, objective and experienced at effecting change.

 This should lead to value for money, demonstrated through the client’s improved performance.
-The client can increase the likelihood of a good outcome by establishing with the consultant what the final report will include and how it will be presented.
+The client can increase the likelihood of a good outcome by establishing with the consultant what the outcome should be.
+If it is a final report what will it include and how it will be presented.
 They should understand the time commitment of the consultancy and who will carry out the work.
+Too often clients are surprised the people they meet are not those doing the work.
+It need not be like that.

-It is also important to agree regarding knowledge transfer from the consultant to the client’s organisation and to ensure that the organisation is briefed about the project to prevent obstruction or lack of commitment.
+It is also important to agree the amount if any of knowledge transfer from the consultant to the client’s organisation.
+It is essential that the organisation is briefed about the project to prevent obstruction or lack of commitment.

 If you want to enjoy the benefits of using a consultant, read more about writing consultancy/project briefs and what they need to include.
 To find out a client’s reason for wanting to use consultants and what to use them for, read why should I use a consultant.